 Blame it on your great great grandmother Mabel, chronic acne is commonly attributed to genetics.
 However, lay discouragement to the side-- it is possible to keep breakouts under control in spite of heredity.

 Some may say that food causing acne is a myth.
 Well, I'm in my experience, that is au contraire.

 It is a proven fact that dairy can cause or exacerbate breakouts.
 In fact, when dairy is avoided, many acne sufferers have testified an improvement in their skin.
 Another possible culprit behind acne is a favorite beverage among children-- fruit punch.
 In fact, according to Celebrity Esthetician Renee Rouleau, acidic drinks such as fruit punch can cause breakouts on the cheeks.

 The reality is, we are what we eat.
 What goes on internally reflects externally.
 If you consume a diet rich in nutrient-dense foods such as green leafy vegetables, antioxidant-laden fruits, and good fats, you're bound to see an improvement in your skin that will exude radiance.

 There are different types of breakouts that each necessitate a specific solution:

-Cystic acne are those under-the-surface bumps that can be extremely difficult to tackle.
+Cystic acne is an under-the-surface bump that can be extremely difficult to tackle.
 If you struggle with moderate to severe cystic acne or inflamed, aggressive breakouts, consult your dermatologist for a complete treatment protocol.
 It may be advantageous to invest in an at-home blue light device as part of your total treatment plan.
 It emits a specific wavelength range of high-intensity blue light to kill the bacteria that causes acne (such as p.acnes).